msuzen/looper/README.md

 # looper

-A resource list for causality in statistics, data science and physics
+`A resource list for causality in statistics, data science and physics.`

+An other fields of course such as econometrics, epidemiology.

 ## What do we have here